When you create or vary an agreement, the terms must pass the ‘Better Off Overall Test’. Follow these steps so your agreement meets the requirements.

 3. Add details to the employer declaration (Form F17)

-After you compare the agreement and the award, you must add details to Form F17.
+When you apply for approval of your agreement with us, you must show how the agreement compares to the relevant award(s) in the Form F17.
 Employers often forget to add this information, which delays the approval process.

 - contains any terms and conditions that are more beneficial